petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

 ### Step 3 - Create the `PerformanceCounterActor`

-The `performanceCounterActor` is the actor who's going to publish `PerformanceCounter` values to the `ChartingActor` using Pub/Sub and the `Scheduler`.
+The `performanceCounterActor` is the actor who's going to publish `PerformanceCounter` values to the `chartingActor` using Pub/Sub and the `Scheduler`.

 Type the following in `Actors.fs`: